KeiraJames/DataStructures/README.md

 # DataStructures
-A few of the data structures I've implemented myself.
+A few of the data structures and their implementations.